saylerb/mac-playbook/README.md

 ansible-playbook main.yml -i hosts.ini --ask-vault-pass --tags="packages, brew" --step
 ```

-There's a shell script that will run ansible playbook.
+There's a shell script that will run Ansible playbook.
 Note: It's import to
 _source_ the file if the Python virtual environment is not already activated.

 ```